rushi-the-neural-arch/EVA6-Computer-Vision/Assignment 6/readme.md

         Upload your complete assignment on GitHub and share the link on LMS Mention the name of your partners who are doing the assignment.
 If someone submits separately, then we will see who scored lowest, and we will assign the lowest to all.
 If there are NO partners, then mention there are NO parters and make sure NO one mentions your name.

-We have created a separtae model.py which is responsible for the iniatialization of model. where we have to pass Type of normalization we want (BN/GN/LN) to use.
+We have created a separate model.py which is responsible for the initialization of model. where we have to pass Type of normalization we want (BN/GN/LN) to use.</br>
 Session_6_BatchNorm_GroupNorm_LayerNorm.ipynb file contains all model stats along with performance of each Normalization Technique.

 <h2> Group Normalization Neural Architecture:- </h2>